News

 Advertising

 Who let the dogs (and cats) out?
-In huge news, Virgin Australia today announced that it plans to become the country’s first airline to allow pets to ride onboard.
-Jet-setting pet parents will no longer have to suffer from the heartbreak of leaving their fur babies at home, with the airline introducing this major update to domestic flights within the next 12 months, following regulatory approval.
+In March 2024, Virgin Australia announced plans to become the country’s first airline to allow pets to ride onboard.
+Jet-setting pet parents were happy to say goodbye to the heartbreak of leaving their fur babies at home, with the airline originally slated to introduce their pet-friendly onboard flights by March 2025.
+After some delays in the approval process, Virgin has finally received the green light from Food Standards Australia New Zealand (FSANZ) – with pet-friendly flights set to take off by the end of the year.

-Currently, paw-rents are required to check their furry friends into cargo, unless they are authorised service dogs.
-If the proposed plan is approved, small cats and dogs will be welcome to travel onboard with their owners on select Virgin Australian flights.
+Currently, paw-rents are required to check their furry friends into cargo, unless they're authorised service dogs.
+But once Virgin's pet-friendly flights launch, small cats and dogs (who are at least eight weeks old and weigh less than eight kilograms) will be welcome to travel onboard with their owners on select domestic flights.
 Snake, bird, hamster or rabbit owners will unfortunately still have to suffer from separation anxiety when travelling, as those pets will not be allowed onboard.

-For the comfort of all passengers, cats and dogs won’t be permitted to parade down the aisles or cuddle up on your lap, but must travel in a pet carrier that fits under the seat in front of you in designated rows.
+For the comfort of all passengers, cats and dogs won’t be permitted to parade down the aisles or cuddle up on your lap – they must travel in a ventilated pet carrier that fits comfortably under the seat in front of you in two designated economy rows.
 Yes, that means anyone who isn’t a fan of cats or dogs can book a seat far, far away.

-Virgin Australia will work with airports to make this tail-wagging news a reality, including creating more spots for dogs to have a toilet break.
-The airline is also still figuring out what the new service might cost travelling pet parents – but we’re sure it’ll be worth it for all the heartwarming memories you’ll make when holidaying with your cat or dog.
+Virgin is also still figuring out what the new service might cost travelling pet parents – but we’re sure it’ll be worth it for all the heartwarming memories you’ll make when holidaying with your cat or dog.

 RECOMMENDED: